Laurette Onkelinx

 Laurette A. J. Onkelinx (born 2 October 1958) is a Belgian politician from the Francophone Socialist Party.
 She was the Deputy Prime Minister – Minister of Social Affairs and Public Health in the Belgian federal government, i.e., the Di Rupo Government, which took office on 6 December 2011.

-Biography
+Early life and education

 Born in Ougrée to Gaston Onkelinx and Germaine Ali Bakir, of Kabyle origin, she graduated in law at the University of Liège, after which she worked as a lawyer for ten years.
 At the age of 30 she was elected to the Belgian Chamber of Representatives.

 Her father, Gaston Onkelinx, originally a Dutch-speaking migrant from Flemish Limburg to francophone Wallonia, has long been mayor of Seraing (near Liège) and member of the House of Representatives (1974–1987).
 Her grandfather, Maurice Onkelinx, was alderman and mayor of Jeuk in Limburg and lost his civil rights for some years after the Second World War.
 Her older brother, Alain Onkelinx, has been a member of the Regional Parliament of Wallonia since September 2005.
 She speaks French and Dutch.